 The most critical and consequential step in the post-processing of NIRCam coronagraphic images is subtracting the estimated wing of the point spread function (PSF) of a target centered on a coronagraphic mask (occulter).

-First, in the "reference-star strategy" (RSS), coronagraphic images are obtained for both the host and reference targets.
+- In the "reference star strategy" (RSS), coronagraphic images are obtained for both the host and reference targets.
 The reference image is to be scaled and subtracted from the host image to reveal any companion features, which are now as free as possible of residual light from the host.
-The RSS is operationally simple, requiring only the 2 target acquisitions (TAs) described in the previous section.

-Second, the "angular differential imaging strategy" (ADIS) is self-referenced, involving only the host target.
-Two coronagraphic images are obtained that differ only in a small (5–10°) roll maneuver, which must be sufficient to fully separate the two positions of the companion-feature image.
-Observatory roll is highly restricted, to +/– 5 degrees, and observation planning is supported by a special "visibility" tool.
+- The "angular differential imaging strategy" (ADIS) is self-referenced, involving only the host target.
+Two coronagraphic images are obtained that differ only in a small (5°–10°) roll maneuver, which must be sufficient to fully separate the two positions of the companion-feature image.
+Observatory roll is highly restricted, to ±5°, and observation planning is supported by the JWST Coronagraphic Visibility Tool.

-Third, the "small grid dither strategy" (SGDS) involves a library of reference-target images, obtained in a pattern of small, highly accurate, sub-pixel offsets (dithers).
+- The "small grid dither strategy" (SGDS) involves a library of reference-target images, obtained in a pattern of small, highly accurate, subpixel offsets (dithers).
 The library comprises samples of the slight variations in the PSF wing as a function of position relative to the occulter.
 Because the range of the SGDS pattern is larger than the expected error in TA, the optimal reference PSF for subtraction is a careful interpolation in the SGDS library.
 A variety of algorithms are available to perform the optimal subtraction, such as LOCI or KLIP.

 JWST User Documentation Home